Darrenkhoo/DS2020-Final-Project/README.md

     ## 25%28 3.18025e-01 6.638e-01 6.192187e-02
     ## 25%29 9.20825e-02 2.075e-01 1.806821e-02

-These are the summary Statistics for the coloumns, in our data set.
+These are the statistics summary for every numeric variable of the data set.

 ## Results